 9. Abide by a Good AHT

-One of the essential aspects to enhance your e-commerce customer service is to frequently measure your AHT (Average Handling Time) and try to shrink it to as minimum as possible.
+One of the essential aspects of enhancing your e-commerce customer service is to frequently measure your AHT (Average Handling Time) and try to shrink it to as minimum as possible.

-When an online client contacts you, they actually need a quick reply.
+When an online client contacts you, they need a quick reply.
 Keep in mind that, dependent on the communication channel in use, the response time is different.
-If you receive a query via social media, persons anticipate a faster response than if they were asking you via email.
-On same bases, the waiting time by phone should not be ignored – a customer should not stay online too long to have an agent on the phone; or else, he may cut his call short and end up without finding an answer to his inquiries.
-Other than distressing their satisfaction, you also expose your brand image for degrading, and that is not what we want.
+If you receive a query via social media, people expect a faster response than if they were asking you via email.
+On the same bases, the waiting time by phone should not be ignored–a customer should not stay online too long to have an agent on the phone; or else he may cut his call short and end up without finding an answer to his inquiries.
+Other than distressing their satisfaction, you also expose your brand image to degrading, and that is not what we want.

 10. Examine, Adjust, and Reiterate

 Setting up efficient e-commerce customer service cannot be improvised.
 In reality, there is no magic formula to achieve this: your company will have to test, measure, optimize, and then start over.